AMartins87/games_exclusives/TESTING.md

 ## SUMMARY OF ALL TESTS
 - **As user**:
-    - Navigation bar links tested
+    - Navigation bar links directed me to the correct pages as expected
     - Clicking through site logo gets me back to home page
     - Login, registration and loggout worked as expected
         - Verification email request received upon registration